vsowjanyarani/doc/README.md

  #### JenkinsPipelinejobs-
  dev-jenkinsJob -
  - This job has pipeline script to build an image and run the image,upload the image to ECR and deployed 1 replicavusing helm chart in dev environment.
  - Git integration done with jenkins to trigger automaticaly when there is merge happens to main branch.
+ - one classic load balancer got created after deploying nodejs application helm chart on dev environment.
- - Slack Integration done to send slack alerts to slack channel on job fails.
+ - Integrated to slack to send alerts to slack channel on job success or failure.

  qa-jenkinsJob -
- - This job has pipeline script which will pull node image that created in dev-jenkinsjob from ECR , attaching new tag and upload the image to ECR and deployed 1 replica using helm chart in qa environment.
+ - This job has pipeline script which will pull node image from ECR,created in dev-jenkinsjob from ECR , attaching new tag and upload the image to ECR and deployed 1 replica using helm chart in qa environment.
+ - one classic load balancer got created after deploying nodejs application helm chart on qa environment.
- - Slack Integration done to send slack alerts to slack channel on job fails.
+ - Integrated to slack to send alerts to slack channel on job success or failure.

  prod-jenkinJob -
- - This job has pipeline script which will pull node image that tagged in qa-jenkinsjob from ECR , attaching new tag and upload the image to ECR and deployed 2 replicas using helm chart in prod environment.
+ - This job has pipeline script which will pull node image from ECR,that tagged in qa-jenkinsjob from ECR , attaching new tag and upload the image to ECR and deployed 2 replicas using helm chart in prod environment.
+ - one classic load balancer got created after deploying nodejs application helm chart on prod environment.
- - Slack Integration done to send slack alerts to slack channel on job fails.
+ - Integrated to slack to send alerts to slack channel on job success or failure.

 ![jenkins](https://github.com/vsowjanyarani/doc/blob/main/jenkinsjob3.png?raw=true"jenkinsjobs")